CemAtaYakut/Pygame-Bootcamp/README.md

 ## Who Should Attend?
 This event is perfect for:

-Students interested in game development
+Students interested in game development,

-Beginner programmers curious about how games are made Anyone looking to start their journey in Python game development Join us for an exciting introduction to Pygame, where you'll gain the fundamentals of game development while exploring our very own game, Fener Arena | Kanarya Edition!
+Beginner programmers curious about how games are made,

+Anyone looking to start their journey in Python game development,

+Join us for an exciting introduction to Pygame, where you'll gain the fundamentals of game development while exploring our very own game, Fener Arena | Kanarya Edition!